illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/doc/source/contents/tutorial1.rst

 You have 3 ways to set up the parameters.

-1. Generate paremeter groups and apply them using :func:`update_parameter_group()
+1. Generate parameter groups and apply them using :func:`update_parameter_group() <Dynapse1Model.update_parameter_group>`.
- <Dynapse1Model.update_parameter_group>`.
-Below is an example of configuration
-that silence the neurons of the 16 cores in 4 chips.
+Below is an example of a configuration that silences the neurons of the 16 cores in 4 chips.

 .. code-block::